GregePorter/RIS-quickstart/README.md

 6. Find the desired files, select them, and click Start to transfer them to the destination (the storage1 location)
 7. We'll start by transferring [a Python script](https://github.com/GregePorter/RIS-quickstart/blob/ede971a3a88933ec91dc296a577ee683446073ec/basic-python.py) which can be found in this repository.

-## Exercise 1: Transfer the [R script in this repository](https://github.com/GregePorter/RIS-quickstart/blob/ede971a3a88933ec91dc296a577ee683446073ec/basic-r.R) to your storage1 location
+## Exercise 1: Transfer an R script
+Transfer the [R script in this repository](https://github.com/GregePorter/RIS-quickstart/blob/ede971a3a88933ec91dc296a577ee683446073ec/basic-r.R) to your storage1 location

 # Task 4: Running job!